 If your entity has current year capital losses (other than capital losses from collectables) that can be deducted, you must deduct them here.
-You cannot choose to defer to a later year any amount that can be deducted this year.
+You cannot choose to defer to a later income year any amount that can be deducted this income year.

-Nave you shown current year capital gains for your entity at A7 to A12 in part D?
+Have you written current year capital gains for your entity at A7 to A12 in part D?